Lower West Side, Buffalo

-The Lower West Side is a neighborhood in Buffalo, New York.
+The Lower West Side is a neighborhood in Buffalo, New York, adjacent to Downtown Buffalo.

 Geography

 The Lower West Side is bounded on the north by Porter Avenue and the Upper West Side.
 On the east Allentown with its historic district which ends approximately at Plymouth Avenue.
 To the south is Niagara Square and the West Village, while west is the Niagara River and Interstate 190.

 The main streets which run through the Lower West Side are Niagara Street (N-S) and Virginia Street (E-W).
 Part of the historic Frederick Law Olmsted Buffalo Parks & Parkway System is contained in the Lower West Side.